Hallucination is Inevitable: An Innate Limitation of Large Language Models: LLM Cannot Learn All Computable Linear Orders

 \item If $h^{[n]}($``$\natnum$ or $\Z?$''$) = \Z$, then

 \quad Define $s_i <$ $s_{2n} < s_{2n+1}$, for $i < 2n$.

 \end{enumerate} \item Go to stage $n+1$. \end{enumerate}\end{mdframed}

-Then: \begin{enumerate} \item Relation $<$ is computable: (1) it is defined for all pairs of $(s_i, s_j)$ and is defined using computation results from a computable LLM $h$, and (2) it is defined for all pairs $(s_i,s_j)$ with $i,j \leq 2n+1$ either at or before stage $n$. \item The ordering given by $<$ is either isomorphic to $\natnum$ or $\Z$ because in every stage, we always add element above all elements in the finite order constructed in the previous stages, and sometimes below all these elements. \item $h$ will hallucinate infinitely often, because \begin{enumerate} \item If $h$ infinitely often gives the answer $\natnum$, then step~\ref{step:z_branch} is taken infinitely often, and the linear order is isomorphic to $\Z$. \item If $h$ almost always gives the answer $\Z$, then step~\ref{step:natnum_branch} is taken almost always, and the linear order is isomorphic to $\natnum$. \end{enumerate} \end{enumerate}
+Then: \begin{enumerate} \item Relation $<$ is computable: (1) it is defined for all pairs of $(s_i, s_j)$ and is defined using computation results from a computable LLM $h$, and (2) it is defined for all pairs $(s_i,s_j)$ with $i,j \leq 2n+1$ either at or before stage $n$. \item The ordering given by $<$ is either isomorphic to $\natnum$ or $\Z$ because in every stage, we always add element above all elements in the finite order constructed in the previous stages, and sometimes below all these elements. \item For infinite number of $n$, $h^{[n]}$ will answer the question wrongly, because \begin{enumerate} \item If $h^{[n]}$ gives the answer $\natnum$ for infinitely many $n$, then step~\ref{step:z_branch} is taken infinitely often, and the linear order is isomorphic to $\Z$. \item If $h^{[n]}$ gives the answer $\Z$ for almost all $n$, then step~\ref{step:natnum_branch} is taken almost always, and the linear order is isomorphic to $\natnum$. \end{enumerate} \end{enumerate}

 Thus, $h$ gives wrong answers infinitely often. \end{proof}